Moscow Financial and Industrial University: Leadership

 Yuri Borisovich Rubin is the founder of the university, holding a Doctorate in Economics, a Professorship, and he is also a Corresponding Member of the Russian Academy of Education.
 He was the Rector of the university from 1995 to 2019.

 Vadim Georgievich Lobov, the founder of the university, has a PhD in Economics and also serves as the President of Synergy Corporation.

 Artyom Igorevich Vasiliev, who holds a PhD in economics, has been the Rector of the university since 2019, having previously served as the Vice Rector until 2019.

-Organizational Structure
+Organizational structure

-The university consists of 17 departments, with branches located in four regions of the Russian Federation - Noyabrsk, Omsk, Cherkessk, Elista, as well as a branch in the Emirate of Dubai.
-The university is the only Russian educational institution to offer Bachelor's and master's degrees in economics, Management, Law and Information Technology.

-The university is in the process of developing online learning technologies.
+The university comprises 17 departments with branches in Noyabrsk, Omsk, Cherkessk, Elista, and Emirate of Dubai.
+It is the only Russian institution offering bachelor's and master's degrees in Economics, Management, Law, and Information Technology.
+The university specializes in online learning technologies.